 One or two large meals comprised of your family’s favorite holiday comfort foods are good for your soul.
 But a month of eating calorie-dense meals interspersed with holiday cookies and candies can wreak havoc with your metabolism and mood.
 Try to keep the holiday focus on engaging with friends and family instead of a full-on focus on the food.

 If your schedule has you attending lavish buffets and festive cocktail parties, the best thing you can do is show up with a full stomach.
-John A. Morris, personal fitness trainer to Miss District of Columbia and several other pageant contestants throughout the region, told the Washingtonian:
+John A. Morris, the personal fitness trainer to Miss District of Columbia and several other pageant contestants throughout the region, told the Washingtonian:

 “I attend many holiday events.
 Prior to attending any event, I fill up by eating a lean, high-protein meal and drinking plenty of water.
 At the event, I avoid alcohol, and if I decide to indulge in a dessert, I’ll only eat half or a third of it or share it with a friend.”

-Beware of beverages
+4. Beware of Beverages

 Who can resist the aromatic smell of a pumpkin spice latte or the comforting warmth of a steaming mug of hot chocolate on a winter day?
 But one medium-sized peppermint mocha will cost you 330 calories and 60 grams of carbohydrates.
 That's the same amount of carbs found in four brownies, notes BridgeAthletic.
 It’s best to treat these sugar-laden beverages as a special dessert that’s reserved for special occasions.